dayanromero/js-assessment-dayan/README.md

 # PROS UI Software Engineer Pre-Interview Questions

-The repo includes a set of tests that assess your JavaScript skills, based on Rebecca Murphey's js-assessment framework.
+The repo includes a set of tests that assess your JavaScript skills, based on Rebecca Murphey's js-assessment framework...

 # How do I begin?